eternalai-org/truly-open-ai/README.md

 1. **Decentralize everything**.
 Ensure that no single point of failure or control exists by questioning every component of the Truly Open AI infrastructure and decentralizing it.
 2. **Trustless**.
 Use smart contracts at every step to trustlessly coordinate all parties in the system.
 3. **Production grade**.
-Code must be designed and written with production-grade scale in mind.
+Code must be written with production-grade quality and designed for scale.
 4. **Everything is an agent**.
-Not just regular agents, every component in the software stack, whether a swarm of agents, an AI model storage system, a GPU compute node, a cross-chain bridge, an infrastructure microservice, or an API, is implemented as an agent.
+Not just regular agents, but every component in the software stack, whether a swarm of agents, an AI model storage system, a GPU compute node, a cross-chain bridge, an infrastructure microservice, or an API, is implemented as an agent.
 5. **Agents do one thing and do it well**.
 Each agent should have a single, well-defined purpose and perform it well.
 6. **Prompting as the unified agent interface**.
 All agents have a unified, simplified I/O interface with prompting and response for both human-to-agent interactions and agent-to-agent interactions.
 7. **Composable**.
 Agents can work together to perform complex tasks via a chain of prompts.